clouedoc/kaggle-spaceship-titanic/README.md

   - [ ] Exploit Cabin data
   - [ ] Exploit first name and last name
 - [ ] Hyperparameter tuning for the model
+- [x] Testing with and without balancing -> balanced model performs 0.1% better compared to unbalanced